thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

       iframeSource: 'https://www.qkenhanced.com.au/Account/Embeddable/?databaseId=5583'
       title: Undertaking a Centre Tour
     - content: >-
-        After you have completed a centre tour please complete a Waitlist Form for each child you are seeking to attend the service.
+        After you have completed a centre tour, please complete a Waitlist Form for each child you are seeking to attend the service.